ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 #### Backup and restore

 IBM Cloud Object Storage provides durable, secure and cost effective cloud storage for a variety of backup needs.
 Protect the data in your datacenter by backing it up to IBM Cloud Object Storage to replace tape, streamline backup operations, and simplify archival processes.
 Most major backup software vendors integrate directly with IBM Cloud Object Storage and offer turnkey data backup solutions.
 For data in the cloud, leverage the cloud-native capabilities and the low cost of Cloud Object Storage for an automated, application-consistent backup and recovery solution.

-For more check out the [backup and recovery](https://www.ibm.com/cloud/object-storage/backup-and-recovery) docs.
+You can initiate your backup to the bucket with the policy. and perform backups to IBM Cloud Object Storage.
+More information on Simpana backups is available [here](https://documentation.commvault.com/commvault/v11/article?p=11677.htm).
+Backup contents transition to the Archive tier based on the policy configured on the bucket.

+Refer to the `performing backups` section [here](https://console.bluemix.net/docs/services/cloud-object-storage/gui/simpana.html#performing-backups).

 ### 5.0 File Storage